craftled/bordful/README.md

 ## Why Bordful?

-- **Modern Tech Stack:** Built with Next.js, Tailwind CSS, and Airtable for a fast, flexible, and easy-to-manage job board.
+- **Modern Tech Stack:** Built with Next.js, Tailwind CSS, Airtable, and Ultracite for a fast, flexible, and easy-to-manage job board with lightning-fast linting and formatting.
 - **Comprehensive SEO:** Rich schema.org JobPosting data, automatic XML sitemaps, and more to maximize visibility.
 - **Highly Customizable:** Easily tailor the theme, layout, navigation, hero section, and every other aspect to match your brand.
 - **Real-time Updates:** Leverages Next.js Incremental Static Regeneration (ISR) to keep job listings fresh without manual rebuilds.